January 25, 2023

 You’ll need:

-- 1 cup granulated sugar (plus more for rolling)
+- 1 cup of granulated sugar (plus more for rolling)

 - 1 egg

 MOLASSES: This amazing cookie would be delicious no matter what type of molasses you choose.
-A light or dark molasses would both work fine.
+Light or dark molasses would both work fine.
 Keep in mind that your cookies may be lighter or darker depending on the molasses you use, but the taste won’t be affected.

 STEP ONE: Whisk together the flour, ginger, cinnamon, cloves, salt, and baking soda in a medium bowl.
 Set aside.